-The independent assessor is appointed by our board and has her own official terms of reference.
+The independent assessor, Amerdeep Somal, is appointed by our board and has her own official terms of reference.
 She can consider complaints from consumers and businesses about the level of service we provide.

 The independent assessor's remit does not cover disagreements about whether we were right to uphold or reject a dispute between a business and a consumer.

-If you have given us the opportunity to respond to a complaint about the level of service we have provided, and you’re still not happy, you can contact the independent assessor – Linda Costelloe Baker OBE.
+If you have given us the opportunity to respond to a complaint about the level of service we have provided, and you’re still not happy, you can contact the independent assessor, Amerdeep Somal.

-The independent assessor will consider the information you provide and look at all our papers on the case.
+The independent assessor considers the information you provide and looks at all our papers on the case.
 She will then decide whether your complaint about our service is justified.
 If she thinks the service we gave you was satisfactory, she will tell you why.
 If she thinks our service was not satisfactory, she will explain her reasons and will recommend the steps we should take to put things right.

 Each year the independent assessor produces an annual report for our board – setting out findings and recommendations made over the year.
-The most recent annual report from the independent assessor covers the financial year 2011/2012 and is published in full as part of our directors' report and financial statements.
+The most recent annual report from the independent assessor covers the financial year 2015/2016 and is published in full on pages 55 to 57 of our directors' report and accounts.

 The board has accepted the independent assessor's report and its recommendations in full and would like to thank the independent assessor for her contribution to improving the customer experience for those using the ombudsman service.